The similarities of the 1960’s Ohio State Buckeyes and Woody Hayes with the Texas Longhorns and Darrell Royal were uncanny.

 Tim Anderson grew up on a ranch in Follansbee, West Virginia.
 As a senior, he had more than a

 hundred scholarship offers.
 But, he was mixed race and when Southern schools found that out, many of them backed off.
-The recruiters had been right and he started 3 season for the Buckeyes at Cornerback.
+The recruiters had been right and he started 3 seasons for the Buckeyes at Cornerback and in those days that was as good as you could do.

 Doug Adams was a Linebacker from Xenia, Ohio.
 He wanted to be a dentist when he graduated, but he started 3 years at Linebacker for the Buckeyes.